Beating Up The Rich

 This shouldn’t be a big surprise.
 If you hugely reduce the budget of local councils then libraries close, public transport services reduce etc and those services benefit the poor more than the rich who buy their own books and have their own cars.
 Additionally there have been much publicised cuts to both housing benefit and tax credits and despite what the Daily Mail says, people who claim benefits are not all millionaire hoodwinkers.

 Strangely though, throughout all of this, no one has seemed to consider for 5 minutes financing any of this through a rise in income tax on the wealthy (metaphorically beating them up) and I really don’t for the life of me understand why.
+Austerity in the current climate is foolhardy but if you are dumb enough to want to implement it, why not start with the people who aren’t going to starve?

 I must though, be fair to the government and highlight a progressive policy they are implementing – the freezing of the television license fee.
 It is just a shame that David Cameron had to get in bed with Rupert Murdoch to come up with one.